Nature's Fynd

 Nature's Fynd (formerly known as Sustainable Bioproducts LLC and focused on biofuel) is a company that develops microbe-based proteins for meat substitutes and dairy substitutes.
 The protein is produced by a fungus first identified in geothermal springs in Yellowstone National Park.

 Founded in 2012, and based in Chicago, the company has been funded by a series of federal agencies in the United States (National Science Foundation, Department of Agriculture, Environmental Protection Agency and National Aeronautics and Space Administration) since 2013 and began taking venture capital financing backed by investors including 1955 Capital, ADM, Breakthrough Energy Ventures, Danone, Generation, and Softbank.

 Company and product history

 In 2009, co-founder and CSO Mark Kozubal was on a NASA-funded study of life in extreme environments that uncovered the "Fy" protein, derived from the acidophilic fungus Fusarium strain flavolapis, originally dubbed MK7, in the geothermal springs of the Supervolcano in Yellowstone National Park.
-The purpose of the NASA-funded study was to prepare to send a space probe to search for life on other planets.
+The purpose of the NASA-funded study was to prepare a space probe to search for life on other planets.
 While still a postdoctoral researcher in February 2012, Kozubal determined that the fungus Fusarium strain flavolapis could be converted into a lipid that could be converted into biodiesel.
 The company was founded on November 13, 2012, as Sustainable Bioproducts LLC.